SocialGouv/pass-emploi-web/README.md

 Create a new file on the root of the project and name it `.env.local`.
 Then, copy the content of `.env.example.local` file and past it in your new one.

 Add the environnement variables according to your needs.
+For Firebase information, retrieve required values in project's Firebase console, under `Paramètres du projet > Paramètres généraux > Applications Web`
 ## Getting Started

 First, install the dependencies: